Restarted Halpern PDHG for Linear Programming: Introduction

 Indeed, the fundamental reason for the lack of an accelerated two-stage rate and accelerated infeasibility detection rate of raPDHG is as follows: there is no guarantee for the convergence of fixed point residual at the average iterates, which is essential for the refined analysis in \cite{lu2023geometry} and the infeasibility detection in \cite{applegate2024infeasibility}.
 To address the above issues, this paper visits the following two natural questions: \begin{itemize} \item Is there a matrix-free primal-dual algorithm with an accelerated two-stage behavior for solving feasible LP? \item Is there a matrix-free primal-dual algorithm with an accelerated linear convergence rate for recovering infeasibility certificates for infeasible LP? \end{itemize}

 We provide affirmative answers to the above questions by proposing a new algorithm, which we dubbed restarted Halpern PDHG (rHPDHG), for solving LP.
-Particularly, the contributions of the paper can be summarized as follows: \begin{itemize} \item We propose restarted Halpern PDHG (rHPDHG) for solving LP \eqref{eq:lp} (Section \ref{sec:restart-halpern}), and show that it achieves the same accelerated linear convergence rate as \cite{applegate2023faster} on feasible and bounded LP as raPDHG when using the global Hoffman constant (Section \ref{sec:accelerated_rate}). \item We present an accelerated two-stage convergence complexity for rHPDHG (Section \ref{sec:two_stage}), i.e., rHPDHG has an improved complexity to identify the active variables and an accelerated eventual linear convergence rate, in contrast to the non-accelerated rate of vanilla PDHG~\cite{lu2023geometry}. \item We show that rHPDHG can recover infeasibility certificates with an accelerated linear convergence rate (Section \ref{sec:infeas}), in contrast to the non-accelerated rate of vanilla PDHG~\cite{applegate2024infeasibility}. \item We built up a new LP solver on GPU based on rHPDHG, which we call cuHPDHG, and the numerical experiments on the MIPLIB benchmark set demonstrate a similar performance as cuPDLP.
-This showcases the strong numerical performance of rHPDHG for LP, by noticing that cuPDLP has comparable numerical performance as state-of-the-art LP solvers such as Gurobi and COPT~\cite{lu2023cupdlp,lu2023cupdlpc}. \end{itemize}
+Particularly, the contributions of the paper can be summarized as follows: \begin{itemize} \item We propose restarted Halpern PDHG (rHPDHG) for solving LP \eqref{eq:lp} (Section \ref{sec:restart-halpern}), and show that it achieves the same accelerated linear convergence rate as \cite{applegate2023faster} on feasible and bounded LP as raPDHG when using the global Hoffman constant (Section \ref{sec:accelerated_rate}). \item We present an accelerated two-stage convergence complexity for rHPDHG (Section \ref{sec:two_stage}), i.e., rHPDHG has an improved complexity to identify the active variables and an accelerated eventual linear convergence rate, in contrast to the non-accelerated rate of vanilla PDHG~\cite{lu2023geometry}. \item We show that rHPDHG can recover infeasibility certificates with an accelerated linear convergence rate (Section \ref{sec:infeas}), in contrast to the non-accelerated rate of vanilla PDHG~\cite{applegate2024infeasibility}. \item We discuss an extension of rHPDHG by adding reflection (dubbed $\mathrm{r^2HPDHG}$) and discuss how reflection can improve the theoretical guarantees of rPHDG by a factor of 2 in theory. \item We built up a new LP solver on GPU based on rHPDHG/$\mathrm{r^2HPDHG}$, which we call HPDLP, and the numerical experiments on the MIPLIB benchmark set demonstrate a similar performance as cuPDLP.
+This showcases the strong numerical performance of rHPDHG/$\mathrm{r^2HPDHG}$ for LP, by noticing that cuPDLP has comparable numerical performance as state-of-the-art LP solvers such as Gurobi and COPT~\cite{lu2023cupdlp,lu2023cupdlpc}. \end{itemize}